Free Shipping for Orders $125+ 🚚 | 30-Day Free Returns 🙌🏼

 Why summer can be a risky time for chronic pain conditions

-The key to navigating this season without exacerbating your pain lies in understanding and managing the various "variables" that can influence your condition.
+The key to navigating this season without exacerbating your pain lies in understanding and managing all the "variables" that can influence your condition.
 In this post, we'll explore what these variables are, why summer is particularly risky, and how you can enjoy the season while minimizing your risk of pain flare-ups.

 Understanding variables in chronic musculoskeletal pain conditions

 • Wearing Different Shoes: Switching from supportive winter footwear to sandals or flip-flops, which often lack proper arch support, can stress your feet, potentially worsening conditions like Plantar Fasciitis.
+(Check out our tips for finding the best shoes for Plantar Fasciitis.)

 • Walking on Uneven Surfaces: Summer often means more time spent on uneven terrains, such as hiking trails, beaches, or cobblestone streets, which can trigger pain in your knees and feet.